jacobostapenko/recipe-app/README.md

 You can check if the install was successful using `django-admin --version` and 3.2 should appear.

+## To Update `Requirements.txt`:
+You can simply run `pip install XXX` where `XXX` is the package you want to use.
+Next, run `diff -u requirements.txt <(pip freeze)` and see what has changed in the file and make those updates

 to launch:
 1. cd to app dir
 2. run in console: $ python ./manage.py runserver